Gisborne District Council plants street trees to enhance the street's amenity value.

 Council inspects all street trees twice each year and carries out maintenance as necessary.
 This is to keep the trees healthy and within the specifications for road clearance for vehicles and footpath clearance for pedestrians.
 Every street tree is allocated a replanting reassessment year and if it is still healthy at that time it's retained and reassessed at a later date.
 Any trees that are assessed as being in poor health are scheduled for removal.

-- 1 metre back from the face of the curb
+- 1m back from the face of the curb

-- 8 metres from street lights or other existing trees
+- 8m from street lights or other existing trees

 Trees for commemorative purposes will not be planted as street trees.
 Please contact us for more information.